Murder or manslaughter? Closing arguments made in Martin Marinovich trial

 "The defendant is guilty of his mother's murder."

-Defence lawyer Shane Tait told the jury all agreed what unfolded was a tragedy.
+Defence lawyer Shane Tait told the jury everyone agreed what unfolded was a tragedy.

 "There is no way she deserved to die at the hands of her son."